Customer Story

 The Solution

-MasonHub built their OnRamp environment by translating their existing mutual action plan into a structured, multi-phase OnRamp playbook.
-The onboarding team converted their checklist into modular task sequences with conditional visibility, file uploads, feedback collection, and role-based assignments.
+MasonHub built their OnRamp environment by translating their existing mutual action plan into a structured, multi-phase playbook.
+The OnRamp team worked together to convert MasonHub’s checklist into modular task sequences with conditional visibility, file uploads, feedback collection, and role-based assignments — creating a single hub that both internal teams and clients could rely on.

 Key elements of MasonHub’s OnRamp setup:

-• Phase-based playbooks that mirror MasonHub’s six-stage process, with tasks split between internal-only and client-facing views
+• Phase-based playbook templates mirroring MasonHub’s six-milestone process — copied, lightly customized per client, and published at kickoff, with tasks split between internal-only and client-facing views

 • A branded client portal with a welcome video, shared resources, and direct links to key documents and templates

-• An internal intake form (replacing a Google Form) that captures new client data at project creation and routes it to the full team
+• An internal intake form replacing a Google Form, capturing new client data at project creation and routing it to the full team

 • Data fields for tracking target launch dates, order volumes, SKU counts, and account managers across all active projects